 Madonna.
-Sherlock.
-Doctor Who.
-The Big Bang Theory.
-The Hunger Games.
-Friends.
-Harry Potter.
+Max Adler.
+TV Shows.
 Books.
 Movies.
 Music.
 Nerd stuff.
 Gay stuff.
 Weird stuff.

 WHOA!
 WHAT A BOOK!